Lina-Liuna/core-python/README.md

 Unpacking into four or more variables is error prone and should be avoided, instead return a small class or namedtuple instance.

 #### item 20: Prefer Raising Exceptions to Returning None
+Things to remember:
+Functions that return None to indicate special meaning are error prone because None and other values Error Prone: zero and empty string all evaluate to False in conditional expressions

+Raise exceptions to indicate special situations instead of returning None.

+Type annotations can be used to make it clear that a function will never return the value None, even in special situations

 #### item 21: Know How Closures Interact with Variable Scope
 #### item 22: Reduce Visual Noise with Variable Positional Arguments
 #### item 23; Provide Optional Behavior with keyword Arguments